egeecagan/heapster/README.md

 **heapster** is a custom dynamic memory allocator written in **c** it provides replacements for malloc, free, realloc, and calloc, implemented on top of system calls like sbrk() and mmap()

-the allocator will support multiple strategies (First-Fit, Best-Fit, Buddy System) and include block splitting, coalescing, and fragmentation reporting
+the allocator will support multiple strategies and include block splitting, coalescing, and fragmentation reporting